-How to transfer your existing mobile number to another network: a step-by-step guide to PAC Codes.
+How to transfer your phone number from one mobile network to another: a step-by-step guide to using a PAC Code.

 PAC Code Finder

 Find out how to move your phone number

 Through the rest of this article, we’ll discuss the process for transferring your phone number in a bit more detail.
 We’ll show you how to obtain your PAC Code and then how to use the PAC Code at your new network.
 We’ll also discuss the time limits on using a PAC Code and your legal entitlements to it as per Ofcom regulations.
 Finally, we’ll look at some special cases (e.g. transferring a phone number within the same mobile network or transferring a phone number that’s on Pay As You Go).